Miami University: Curriculum

-The Miami University Honors College was established in 2021 as part of the MiamiRISE strategic plan, replacing the former honors program on campus.
+The Miami University Honors College was established in 2021, replacing the former university honors program on campus.
 Around 400 students are admitted to the Honors College every year and are required to produce publishable research.
-The Honors College is Miami's only residential college and fosters one-on-one interaction with faculty-in-residence.
+Based in Peabody Hall on the Western Campus, the Honors College is Miami's only residential college and fosters one-on-one interaction with faculty-in-residence.